 (also accretionary wedge)

-A mass of sedimentary material scraped off a region of oceanic crust during subduction and piled up at the edge of the overriding plate.
+A mass of sedimentary material scraped off a region of oceanic crust during subduction and piled up at the edge of a continental crustal plate.

 - There is a continuing loss of some sediment into the mantle at subduction zones, although the ‘conveyor-belt’ system of plate tectonics ensures that most sediment is added to the accretionary wedge of the overriding plate.

 - This assemblage is interpreted as the accretionary prism of an active continental margin.

 - The most widely accepted view is that of an accretionary prism developed above an active subduction zone.

 What do you find interesting about this word or phrase?

 Comments that don't adhere to our Community Guidelines may be moderated or removed.